 Common Questions

-You can prepare the bites a day in advance.
-Assemble them, place them in the fridge, and then bake them fresh before serving.
+You can assemble them a day early, store in the fridge, and bake right before serving.

 Can I freeze them?